U.S. Meat Consumption Statistics & Facts to Know in 2026

 In 2017, the U.S. Department of Agriculture (USDA) reported an interesting discovery.
 Americans are eating more meat than is recommended by national dietary guidelines.

-The Meat Consumed by Females in the US Is One-Third Less Than Men.
+The Meat Consumed by Females in the US Is One-Third Less Than That of Men.
 (Medium – Washington State University)

 Data from the US suggests that women’s meat consumption is roughly one-third lower than that of men.
-Are we surprised by this?
-Since 1946, the US Census Bureau has reported there is about a half-and-half ratio of men to women.
-Now, this surprised me. (source)
+Are we surprised by this? (source)

 Below is the detail of the most consumed/popular meats in the US:

-• Pork (51.6) – Piglets, 1.5 to 3 months old; the fattening pigs, for pork and bacon, 4 months to one year old; the older pigs, such as sows (female pigs) and boars (uncastrated male pigs).
+• Pork (51.4 pounds) – Piglets, 1.5 to 3 months old; the fattening pigs, for pork and bacon, 4 months to one year old; the older pigs, such as sows (female pigs) and boars (uncastrated male pigs).

 Poultry is noticeably ahead of all other meats.
 I think it makes sense since chicken is far and away the favorite meal choice.
 You’d get a better idea about its popularity after learning more about how many chickens are killed each year.